openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 To specify media attachments and actions, there is another variant of the `sendNotification` and `sendBroadcastNotification` actions:

-- `sendNotification(emailAddress, message, icon, severity, title, onClickAction, mediaAttachmentUrl, actionButton1, actionButton2, actionButton3)`
+- `sendNotification(emailAddress, message, icon, tag, title, onClickAction, mediaAttachmentUrl, actionButton1, actionButton2, actionButton3)`
-- `sendBroadcastNotification(message, icon, severity, title, onClickAction, mediaAttachmentUrl, actionButton1, actionButton2, actionButton3)`
+- `sendBroadcastNotification(message, icon, tag, title, onClickAction, mediaAttachmentUrl, actionButton1, actionButton2, actionButton3)`

 The additional parameter for these variants have the following meaning:
+- `tag` : This renames the `severity` parameter, both are functionally identical.
 - `title`: The title of the notification.
 Defaults to "openHAB" inside the Android and iOS apps.
 - `referenceId`: A user supplied id to both replace existing messages, and later remove messages with this id.
 - `onClickAction`: The action to be performed when the user clicks on the notification.
 Specified using the [action syntax](#action-syntax).